 Faith communities across Oregon are raising awareness about criminal justice issues as a matter of faith:

 - First Unitarian Universalist Church in Portland is hosting a film screening of Rikers: An American Jail, in partnership with EMO and its Ending the New Jim Crow social action group, in September 2018.

 - The Presbytery of the Cascades held a workshop about criminal justice reform, with EMO speakers, at its Spring Meeting in March 2018.

 - The Episcopal Church of the Good Samaritan in Corvallis is hosting a Criminal Justice Sabbath in July.

-- St John the Baptist Episcopal Church in Portland is hosting a Criminal Justice Sabbath in September, with a blessing for prison ministry volunteers.
+- St John the Baptist Episcopal Church in Portland hosted a Criminal Justice Sabbath in September, with a blessing for prison ministry volunteers.

 - St. Matthew's Episcopal Church in Ontario is hosting a Criminal Justice Sabbath, and continues its connection with its parochial parish, Grace Chapel, inside the Snake River Correctional Facility.